CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 8.Ti=Hours of Work and Payment - Part-time Employees

-8.1.sec=The Employee is engaged as a permanent part-time employee, but the working hours are based on client demand and the Employee’s availability will regularly vary as agreed between the parties.
+8.1.sec=The Employee is engaged as a permanent part-time employee, but the working hours are based on client demand and the Employee's availability will regularly vary as agreed between the parties.

 8.2.sec=The Employee's hourly rate includes compensation for all hours worked.
-The Employee will each week usually work the number of hours specified in Item 13 of the Schedule (“Base Hours”), excluding meal breaks.
+The Employee will each week usually work the number of hours specified in Item 13 of the Schedule ("Base Hours"), excluding meal breaks.

 8.3.sec=The duties of the Position may require reasonable additional hours to be worked ("Additional Hours").